Ponanoix/Labyrinth-Laufer/README.md

 - **Enemy threads**: These threads are responsible for moving the enemies across the maze.
     The number of threads is equal to the number of enemies.

-There are also two critical sections implemented:
+There are also two critical sections implemented, two mutex variables:
-- One mutex, when the player moves
+- One mutex, when the player moves or an enemy moves
-- Other mutex each time an enemy moves
+- Another mutex makes sure the GUI gets rendered properly